PhilLockett/Enigma2/README.md

 Numbers' toggle switches between these characters on the 'Ring Settings' and Rotor 'Offsets' spinners for convenience.

-To see all the individual translation steps displayed on the command line select the 'Show Steps' toggle.

 #### Rotor Selection
 These choice boxes allow different Rotors to be selected for each of the positions.
 No restrictions are placed on the selection so combinations